 Never pull a Cirrus by the tail tie down.
 The tie down works well when the force is vertical only, but pulling the plane by the rear tie down will damage the spar in the vertical tail, and that is an expensive repair with a lot of composite work.

 8 Category: Deadly

 Never allow an uncoordinated stall, especially down low.
 Many of the fatal Cirrus accidents were the result of low altitude maneuvering and uncoordinated stalls – and it did not only happen to beginners but also to very experienced CFIs, Airline and Airforce pilots.
-While one could argue that these accidents happen in all types of single engine airplanes it must be noted that while the Cirrus is very well mannered in the stall uncoordinated stalls at low altitude must be avoided at all cost, because the airplane will react more aggressively than a Skyhawk or Warrior.
-Also there will not be enough time to even reach the CAPS handle in case of an uncoordinated stall.
+While one could argue that these accidents happen in all types of single engine airplanes it must be noted that while the Cirrus is very well mannered in the stall an uncoordinated stall at low altitude must be avoided at all cost, because the airplane will react more aggressively than a Skyhawk or Warrior.
+Also there will not be enough time to even reach the CAPS handle in case of an uncoordinated stall close to the ground.

 9 Category: Dangerous and very expensive repair